JazzMaster/LazGFX/README.md

 Its a GRAPHICS MODE "Canvas", not unlike TCanvas.
 You draw with it.
 There is a reason Im redoing this.

+Windows uses its own internal Canvas Routines (not the whole BGI) for those hdd pie charts, for example...

 We could extend TCanvas-

         but I dont think it will happen the way it needs to.

+Also:

-Lazarus OGL demos are busted- where the SDL ones work.
+        Lazarus OGL demos are busted- where the Pascal SDL ones work.

+I included the Pascal OGL "chapter demo" as an example to prove my point.

-#### Why does it exist?
+### Why does it exist?

 Some outdated BGI code needed to be brought up to speed.

+You will need **this Library** if you write strictly for graphics modes or wish to.

+I intend to utilize an "everything bagel" here.

+        You may not need (or want) everything on your bagel- but Im making them that way anyways.

+**This code and demos are in a very early state.**
+I will try to provide further demos where possible.

-So what is the BGI? and why use SDL or even OpenGL?
+So what is the BGI? and why is SDL important?

+#### BGI

-BGI (Borland Graphics Interface) According to Wikipedia-
+(Borland Graphics Interface) According to Wikipedia-

 		"BGI(Borland Graphics Interface) was accessible in C/C++ with "graphics.lib"
 		and "graphics.h", and in Pascal via the "graph" unit.